Sancho's Taqueria

 The planning decision is easy: save detail-heavy planning for elsewhere

 This is the kind of venue to keep in mind when the night should not require a highly choreographed plan.
-Because confirmed details on pricing, seating format, menu specifics, reservation process are not available here, the smart move is to treat it as a casual, flexible meal rather than a special-occasion anchor.
+Because extensive details on pricing, seating format, menu specifics, reservation process are not provided, the smart move is to treat it as a casual, flexible meal rather than a special-occasion anchor.
 That also keeps expectations aligned: plan around ease, casual dress, the posted daily schedule, not around a precisely described dining room.
-If the group includes diners with firm dietary needs, confirm directly before committing, since specific allergy or dietary accommodations are not verified here.
+If the group includes diners with firm dietary needs, confirm directly before committing, as specific allergy or dietary accommodations may not be readily available.

 For dinner plans that need more atmosphere or a clearer sense of occasion, cross-shop before settling.
 Other dining rooms may offer a different format, a more formal setting, or a more defined planning process.
 If the evening extends beyond dinner, use Redwood City guides for bars, hotels, wineries, experiences to build the rest of the plan.
 Sancho's Taqueria works well as the easy piece of that itinerary: casual, practical, chosen for the moments when the group would rather keep planning simple.